busynoggin/templavoila_framework/Documentation/Templates/UtilityFCEs.rst

 Of course, a developer still has all the templating power of TemplaVoila at his fingertips to construct FCEs that handle specialized layout needs.

+See the Users Manual section of this manual for details on the Utility FCEs.

-// @todo-ron need to finish
+// @todo-ron add link to section explaining Utility FCEs